Skip to content

 1 / 1

 The company makes this commitment through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
-The company also commits to respect indigenous and local communities rights in relation to land tenure or FPIC in its own reporting.
+The company commits to the UN Declaration on the Rights of Indigenous Peoples in its own reporting.

 • Y